pinax-network/substreams_firehose/README.md

 Stub configuration files can be easily managed and edited using the TUI configuration tool.
 A step-by-step approach allows for easily filling all the required information to end up with a stub completely describing the extraction process for a given endpoint.

-Here's a demo on how to setup ... :
+Here's a demo on how to setup a stub configuration for extracting gas prices data on the Ethereum mainnet and run it with the tool :
 ![video]()

 ## Running the tool